Darkyapper/darkyapper/README.md

 # Hi there!
 I am [Darkyapper](https://github.com/Darkyapper)👋
 Heya!
 I am David, alias Darkyapper (or Yeik for friends) as everyone know me.
-I am a ICT and Cross-platform software student at the UTM (Universidad Tecnologica Metropolitana) in Merida, Yucatan, Mexico.
+I am a ICT and Cross-platform software student.

 ### More about me:
 - 🌐Fullstack web developer